-In addition to offering a variety of scholarships, many states offer students the option to forgive loans.
+In addition to offering a variety of scholarships, many states offer students options to forgive loans.
 Many of these programs are aimed at helping students repay their debt while also providing a much needed service.
 In general, there is an unequal amount of supply and demand in fields such as medicine and education.
 Like many states, this occurs in Utah.
 However, unlike most states, Utah offers fewer options for loan forgiveness at the state level.

 What Loan Forgiveness Programs Exist in Utah?